 If you just want to upload a game, simply create an account and login, then when you click the add game link located at the top right of the website, a form will allow you to enter the new game's details; Game name, file, description, screenshot etc.

 What is a ROM? - A 'ROM' image is a file that is created by reading the contents of an Integrated Circuit which is installed in the Macintosh that the file is read from.
 The ROM file contains data about the exact model, it also contains copyrighted data from Apple.
 It is vital that you have a ROM file from the exact model of Macintosh that you wish to emulate.

-I don't have an old version of Mac OS? - Apple has kindly made available, Mac OS 7.5.3 for download, as well as some other versions you may also be interested in.
+I don't have an old version of Mac OS? - max1zzz has kindly mirrored the Old Apple Downloads for Mac OS 7.5.3, as well as some other versions you may also be interested in.
 7.5.x will run most games on Macintosh Garden and is good for Mini vMac and Basillisk II.
 Later and even earlier versions may be available in the apps section of this site.